 We design, manufacture and distribute a wide range of toys, games and playthings.
 Many of our products feature or are based on popular film, television, comic and digital characters, reproduced under licence from the brand owners.
-The principal markets for our products are our home territories of the UK and Scandinavia but our penetration into other international territories is growing, particularly in the USA and other parts of the EU.
+The principal markets for our products are our home territories of the UK and Scandinavia but our penetration into other international territories is growing.
 We also partner on an exclusive basis with other overseas-based toy producers, either to market and distribute their products in the UK or to collaborate to jointly-develop and distribute toy products and ranges worldwide.

 Our diverse product ranges focus on key areas within the toy sector; these include Pre-school, Boys, Girls and Activity and Crafts.
-In focusing on our quest to reduce the presence of plastics in our toy ranges, we have developed and produced a range of wooden toys, vehicles and accessories.
-More recently, we have developed ranges of "Eco Plush" toys (soft fabric and filled toy products manufactured from recycled materials).
+In focusing on our quest to reduce the presence of plastics in our toy ranges, we have developed and produced a range of "Eco Plush" toys (soft fabric and filled toy products manufactured from recycled materials).

 Our corporate strategy is to expand and refresh our existing, diverse, successful core brands (where we continually look to add new and relevant products), to develop innovative and engaging new products (including environmentally-friendly and sustainable products) for newly emerging or established brands (both in-house and third party) and to further increase our sales globally.
-We believe that this approach will enable the sustainable growth for the Group.
+We believe that this approach will enable sustainable growth for the Group.

-We do not own factories; our manufacturing takes place predominantly in China and is carried out on a strictly managed, though collaborative, sub-contract basis with closely vetted, reputable suppliers.
+We do not own factories; our manufacturing takes place predominantly in China and is carried out on a strictly managed on a collaborative, sub-contract basis with closely vetted, reputable suppliers, many of whom we have worked with for a number of years.
 The Group owns and operates from three freehold properties in the UK.
-Our head office is based in New Malden, Surrey and our principal distribution warehouses are located in a re-purposed Mill building (originally built in the 1880's) and a 1970's, purpose-built warehouse and distribution facility, both near Oldham in Greater Manchester.
+Our head office is based in New Malden, Surrey and our principal distribution warehouses are located near Oldham in Greater Manchester in a re-purposed Mill building (originally built in the 1880's) and a 1970's, purpose-built warehouse and distribution facility, which we have substantially upgraded.
 Our Far East operations are carried out from leased offices in Hong Kong and Shenzen, China and our Scandinavian operations are managed from leased offices in Copenhagen.

 The Group's customer list includes the major UK and Scandinavian toy retailers, independent toy stores and a wide selection of distributors in many key overseas territories and the brands we represent are amongst the most recognisable to children and parents alike.
-We have a diverse and exciting product range which we believe offers something to all our target consumers.
+We have a diverse and exciting product range, which is revised and refreshed bi-annually for our Spring/Summer and Autumn/Winter catalogue launches, and we believe our ranges offer something to all our target consumers.

-Our top performing brands in 2022 and into 2023 include: Goo Jit Zu, Jiggly Pets, Chill Factor, Peppa Pig, Shimmer 'n Sparkle, Mouse in the House, Weebles and Stretch Armstrong.
+Our top performing brands in 2023 and into 2024 include: Goo Jit Zu, Chill Factor, Shimmer 'n Sparkle, Weebles and Stretch Armstrong.